tripl-ai/arc/docs-src/content/patterns/index.md

 ## Database Inconsistency

 When writing data to targets like databases using the `JDBCLoad` raises a risk of 'stale reads' where a client is reading a dataset which is either old or one which is in the process of being updated and so is internally inconsistent.

-A pattern for preventing this is to:
+### Example

-- create a new table each run using a `JDBCLoad` stage with a dynamic destination table specified as the `${JOB_RUN_DATE}` environment variable
+- create a new table each run using a `JDBCLoad` stage with a dynamic destination table specified as the `${JOB_RUN_DATE}` environment variable (easily created with GNU [date](https://www.gnu.org/software/coreutils/manual/html_node/Examples-of-date.html) like: `$(date +%Y-%m-%d)`)
 - the `JDBCLoad` will only complete successfully once the record count of source and target data have been confirmed to match
 - execute a `JDBCExecute` stage to perform a change to a view on the database to point to the new version of the table in a transaction-safe manner
 - if the job fails during any of these stages then the users will be unaware and will continue to consume the `customers` view which has the latest successful data